 Since its opening, the clubhouse has been destroyed twice by fire – once in 1918, which required a complete rebuild, and once in 1973, which required a complete remodel.
 In 2006, the members chose to replace their aging clubhouse, adding more natural light, high ceilings and natural woodwork, along with impressive new amenities for members and additional banquet space.
 The new clubhouse opened in June 2007.

 The golf course itself has been revised twice.
 In 1912, it was expanded to 18 holes, sweeping out into the area below the present fourth and 15th tees.
 When Northland acquired the land above the hill in 1921, Donald Ross was hired to lay out a completely new course.
 It was finished in 1927, and, with a few modifications, is the same course played today.

 Northland has been the site of major golf tournaments – most notably, the 1946 Western Amateur and the 1956 Women’s USGA Open Golf Championship.
 At that tournament, Ann Gregory made history, becoming the first African-American woman to play in a USGA event.

 In 1924, the famous Northland Invitational Tournament was born, and has been held every year since, save 1929 and 1930.
 The Women’s Invitational was started in 1959.
 The Leo Spooner Four Ball started in 1970 and has been held each year except 1991.

-Many golf professionals have served the club since its humble beginning; namely, Dan Ross, J. Marting Watson, J. Moffett, M.W.
-Lawrence, Willie Leith, Dick Clarkson, George Carney, Harold Clasen, Everett Stuart, Joe O’Connor, Jennifer Webster O'Connor and currently, John Kuenzli.
+Many Golf Professionals have served the club since its humble beginning; namely, Dan Ross, J. Marting Watson, J. Moffett, M.W.
+Lawrence, Willie Leith, Dick Clarkson, George Carney, Harold Clasen, Everett Stuart, Joe O’Connor, Jennifer Webster O'Connor and currently, Connor Bergman.